Wolf Management Plan

 - How will the DNR ensure the state’s wolf population remains healthy and sustainable?

 The DNR has had a rigorous monitoring program for decades and this commitment to annual monitoring of the wolf population will continue.
 Currently, the wolf population is estimated through a variety of methods including snow tracking surveys, statistical occupancy modeling, reports from the public, and data from radio-collared wolves.

 - How will the DNR determine the harvest quotas for the fall 2021 regulated wolf harvest season?

 The department will develop the fall 2021 wolf harvest season through a transparent and science-based process separate from the management plan.
-While a revised management plan is in development, the department will utilize a 2021 wolf harvest advisory committee to help formulate a fall 2021 harvest quota recommendation considering the Feb.
+While a revised management plan is in development, the department utilized a 2021 wolf harvest advisory committee to help formulate a fall 2021 harvest quota recommendation considering the Feb.
 2021 season, updated population data, the current management plan, and state statute.
-This approach will include consultation with our tribal partners and solicitation of public input on harvest objectives.
+This approach includes consultation with our tribal partners and solicitation of public input on harvest objectives.
 The department plans to present its quota recommendation to the Natural Resources Board at its Aug.
 2021 meeting.

 - How is the DNR collecting public input on the future of wolf management?

 The DNR collected public input through an online public questionnaire, large and diverse stakeholder committee, past research on Wisconsin attitudes towards wolves, and technical consultation from a variety of DNR, tribal, federal, and university professionals.
 The public will also have the opportunity to review and provide input on a draft of the plan, expected in early 2022.

 - Why is this process going to take until summer 2022?

 Wolf management is complex and it is critical to update the state wolf management plan in a transparent, inclusive, science-based approach that allows ample opportunity for public input and review.